Respectful and creative problem solving

 In theory, all relationships are neurodiverse as no two people perceive, think and communicate in an identical fashion.
 (The closest we have to a non-neurodiverse relationship could be identical twins who sometimes claim to know what the other is thinking or feeling.)

-However, we use the term “neurodiverse relationship” as one characterised by markedly different thinking, processing and communication styles.
-Often there is a cluster of exceptional traits that may be associated with a neurobiological or neurodevelopmental classifications such as: Aspergers, Autism, ADHD, OCD, and/or have various learning differences such as dyslexia, dyspraxia etc.
+However, we use the term “neurodiverse relationship” as one characterised by neurodivergent different thinking, processing and communication styles.
+Often there is a cluster of exceptional traits that may be associated with a neurobiological or neurodevelopmental classifications such as: Autism, ADHD, OCD, and/or have various learning differences such as dyslexia, dyspraxia etc.

 The two systems work really well on their own.
 They can also work together with some added software or apps (education and counselling ).